salemove/freddy/README.md

        * the parsed message (note that in the message all keys are symbolized)
        * the MessageHandler (described further down)

-    * The return value of the callback is used for response if the message was produced by a *request*
+    * The return value of the callback is used for response if the message was produced by a *produce_with_response*

 * When responding to messages the MessageHandler is given as the second argument.
 The following operations are supported: